sayali-sonawane/machine-learning/README.md

 # machine-learning
-this repository is a documentation of EDA, and deep learning models.
+This repository contents code with documentation for EDA (exploratory data analysis), and deep learning models.